Coastal Health District reports 21 ‘breakthrough’ COVID-19 cases

 “Some people who are fully vaccinated apparently may not achieve the degree of protection that we would like,” he told News 3.

-Dr. Thacker says variants are usually at play in breakthrough cases.
-Right now in Georgia, Dr. Davis says about 46 percent of positive cases involve the UK variant.
+Thacker says variants are usually at play in breakthrough cases.
+Right now in Georgia, Davis says about 46 percent of positive cases involve the U.K. variant.

-“The antibodies made by our current vaccine may be less potent at controlling those infections and preventing it but they appear to health really protect you against severe outcomes,” said Dr. Thacker.
+“The antibodies made by our current vaccine may be less potent at controlling those infections and preventing it, but they appear to health really protect you against severe outcomes,” said Thacker.

 Researchers are already looking into creating booster shots that are similar to an annual flu shot.
 It may be necessary 12 months after getting the COVID-19 vaccine.